kailash-manasarovar/statement/docs/timeline/2024/november.md

 ### The landlady

-- I spoke to my mother the other day and told her I was thinking about leaving the flat on 15th February 2025 and handing in notice in December.
+- Probably [the same conversation I told my mother about the tattoo](#tattoo), I also told her I was thinking about leaving my apartment in Carrer Furs on 15th February 2025, and handing in notice to the landlady in December.
-- I told no-one else this.
+- I told no-one else this and never mentioned it online in personal notes either.
-- This morning, 21st November, I receive a WhatsApp from Beatriz, my landlady, saying I had said I was leaving the flat.
+- The same day, 21st November, I receive a WhatsApp from Beatriz, my landlady, saying I had said I was leaving the flat.
-- I did not say this to her at any time and I have been planning on staying until 2026.
+- I did not say this to her at any time and I was always planning on staying until 2026 or 2027, as she knows.
 - I ask her who told her I'd said that.
 - I mention there is a problem with the water but we can discuss it later.
-- I have raised the issue with the [water pipes](../2023/september.md#the-water-pipes) twice already.
+- I raised the issue with the [water pipes](../2023/september.md#the-water-pipes) with Beatriz twice already and she has ignored me.

 ![Bea wanting to know when I'm leaving](../../content/whatsapps/bea-panic.JPG)

-- She hurriedly responds with a WhatsApp message from March when I had been terrorized and told her I would need to be leaving.
-But since then we have conversed and I never mentioned leaving again.
-In fact, quite the opposite so this reference is bogus.
+- Bea hurriedly responds with a WhatsApp message from March when I was being terrorized by teachers and staff at the conservatory, and I had told her that that was happening and they want me to leave.
+- But since then, we had conversed a few times, including when [she changed the bank account to pay the rent into once again](august.md#the-landlady-changes-the-bank-account-for-the-rent-again), and I never mentioned leaving at that time.
+- She's been told to contact me for information from the criminal porn-gangs.
+- They're probably already planning for a new sedated-sex-slave victim to come and live in the flat; perhaps another woman international porn-addicts have requested to masturbate over like they did with me, and [Rocio Vidal](august.md#6), and countless others.

 ### Sunday 24th November - note